15 Best Art Therapy Prompts for Anxiety You Can Start Today

 13. Watercolor Worry Release

-Why it works: The physical act of watching worries dissolve provides a powerful metaphor for letting go.
+Why it works: The physical act of watching worries dissolve provides a powerful somatic metaphor for letting go.

 Materials: Watercolor paper, water-soluble markers, water, brush